 Below you’ll find detailed information about the local currency in Peru.
 Make sure to read all the FAQs about this matter and optimize your experience.

-As aforementioned, most of the commercial establishments in Peru accept US Dollars, but we recommend you to keep a balanced amount of money in both currencies, being USD a sort-of backup for emergencies.
-It’s worth noting that bills in bad condition are not accepted.
-That is very likely to happen with any currency, mostly with US dollars.
+Although most of the shops in Peru accept US Dollars, we recommend keeping a balanced amount of money in both currencies, being USD a sort of backup for emergencies.
+It’s worth noting that bills in bad condition are not accepted, something very likely to happen with any currency, mostly with US dollars.

 Some other currencies are also accepted, like Euros but not as commonly as US dollars.
 Nevertheless, you can exchange them in any money exchange house.

 Whether it is Soles or US dollars, in Peru, there’s a high rate of counterfeit bills, to the point that fake bills can be very similar to the real ones.
 However, there’s always a difference between texture, colors, and design, which is why we advise you to check the money you receive, either it’s just a small change from a corner shop or a money exchange house.

 The Peruvian Soles come in denominations of 10, 20, 50, 100, and 200 bills, being this last one the less used and often, not accepted.

 ♦ To identify a counterfeit Soles or US Dollar bill, compare its texture with another bill you may have, check for the small details: watermarks, hidden figures that only appear in backlighting, and more importantly, the security band must change colors depending on the lighting and the angle from which it is observed.

 Although this is a common issue in the country, it doesn’t mean that it will happen to you.
 If you notice that something’s wrong, ask if they can change it.